Visma-Snowplow-Product-Insights/hiring-assignments/snowplow-micro-docker.md

 ## Delivery
 Following will be expected:
 - Be able to run the above curl command live that yields the "ok" response
-- If you would put this service into production, how would you do it?
+- If you would put this service into production in a cloud environment, how would you do it?
 Represent this in a flow diagram with the necessary steps and technologies used

 During the interview we will discuss how you approached the problem, what tools you used, strengths/weaknesses, also some concrete next steps if one would make this deployment more production-ready.